-6.5.
+5.4.
 Working Hours and Timing of Works

-^{63.} The working hours for the onshore construction works are defined within DCO Requirement 25 which states:

-25.-(1) Construction work for the connection works must only take place between 0700 hours and 1900 hours Monday to Saturday, with no activity on Sundays or bank holidays, except as specified in paragraph (2).

-(2) Outside the hours specified in paragraph (1), construction work may be undertaken for essential and non-intrusive activities including but not limited to:

-- (a) continuous periods of operation that are required as assessed in the environmental statement, such as concrete pouring; - (b) fitting out works associated with the onshore substation(s) comprised within Work No. 67 [the Converter Station]; - (c) delivery to the connection works of abnormal loads that may cause congestion on the local road network; - (d) connection works carried out on the foreshore; - (e) daily start up or shut down; - (f) electrical installation; and - (g) non-destructive testing.

-(3) All construction work undertaken in accordance with paragraph (2)(a) to (d) must be agreed with the relevant planning authority in writing in advance and must be carried out within the agreed time.

-- 64. Construction works shall be undertaken in accordance with the hours set out above, except under those circumstances set out in paragraph (2).
-The term 'essential activities' relates to such works that, if not completed within a particular sequence or within a particular time frame, would be of detriment to the safety or construction of the cable and may include such activities as those that require continuous periods of operation and which have been assessed in the Environmental Statement such as those activities set out in paragraph (2) (a) to (g)) dewatering; the testing or commissioning of the cables; and activity necessary in the instance of an emergency where there is a risk to persons, delivery of electricity or property.
-This would be particularly relevant for the completion of continuous processes predicted to last more than 12 hours. - ^{65.} Where construction works are to be undertaken outside the consented hours, the EATL Construction Management Team will be informed and the relevant local planning authority will be advised, as soon as practical, prior to the works commencing, through the use of a formal application template, which will outline the nature and circumstances for the works, the likely timing and duration and any mitigation measures to be implemented.
+- 56. The working hours for the onshore construction works are defined within DCO Requirement 25 which states: - 25.-(1) Construction work for the connection works must only take place between 0700 hours and 1900 hours Monday to Saturday, with no activity on Sundays or bank holidays, except as specified in paragraph (2). - (2) Outside the hours specified in paragraph (1), construction work may be undertaken for essential and non-intrusive activities including but not limited to: - (a) continuous periods of operation that are required as assessed in the environmental statement, such as concrete pouring; - (b) fitting out works associated with the onshore substation(s) comprised within Work No. 67 [the Converter Station]; - (c) delivery to the connection works of abnormal loads that may cause congestion on the local road network; - (d) connection works carried out on the foreshore; - (e) daily start up or shut down; - (f) electrical installation; and - (g) non-destructive testing. - (3) All construction work undertaken in accordance with paragraph (2)(a) to (d) must be agreed with the relevant planning authority in writing in advance and must be carried out within the agreed time. - 57.
+Construction works shall be undertaken in accordance with the hours set out above, except under those circumstances set out in paragraph (2).
+The term 'essential activities' relates to such works that, if not completed within a particular sequence or within a particular time frame, would be of detriment to the safety or construction of the cable and may include such activities as those that require continuous periods of operation and which have been assessed in the Environmental Statement such as those activities set out in paragraph (2) (a) to (g) dewatering; the testing or commissioning of the cables; and activity necessary in the instance of an emergency where there is a risk to persons, delivery of electricity or property.
+This would be particularly relevant for the completion of continuous processes predicted to last more than 12 hours. - Where construction works are to be undertaken outside the consented hours, the relevant local planning authority will be advised, as soon as practical, prior to the works commencing, through the use of a formal application template, which will outline the nature and circumstances for the works, the likely timing and duration and any mitigation measures to be implemented.
 This template is included as Appendix 11.
 The relevant local planning authority will, thereby, retain control over the activities that can be undertaken outside the standard construction hours.
-Where MSDC/ESC are to be notified in advance of out of hours works, it is proposed that as much notice as possible is provided to allow for further discussion, if required, prior to agreement, with the minimum being 3 working days' notice (with the exception of the emergency works).
-With the exception of emergency works, such out of hours works will not take place without the receipt of formal agreement in writing from MSDC/ESC. - 66.
-Stakeholders (including residential and leisure) will be notified of the proposals, where relevant. - 67.
-Where works are undertaken outside consented hours in response to emergency situations, the relevant local planning authority will be advised as soon as practical, outlining the circumstances for the works, the likely duration and the management and mitigation measures implemented.
+Where ESC are to be notified in advance of out of hours works, it is proposed that as much notice as possible is provided to allow for further discussion, if required, prior to agreement, with the minimum being 3 working days' notice (with the exception of the emergency works).